 You may think it would be a good idea to shift your 401(k) or other investment allocations away from international assets to avoid exposure to the European market while both the UK and the rest of the EU are going through uncertain times.
 Many of the reasons we've outlined above about not impulsively selling your investments in general still apply on the sub-asset class level:

-- No crystal ball: You don’t know what’s going to happen specifically to international stocks, just like you don’t know what’s going to happen to the stock market in general, or politics, or the world as a whole!
+: You don't know what's going to happen specifically to international stocks, just like you don't know what's going to happen to the stock market in general, or politics, or the world as a whole!

-- Lost potential gains: If you sell now you might avoid some short-term losses in international stocks (and even this isn’t guaranteed), but you’ll also likely miss the eventual rebound because people won’t be able to guess correctly as to exactly when the international stock market will bounce back, which history has shown is almost always the case.
+avoid some short-term losses in international stocks (and even this isn't guaranteed), but you'll also likely miss the eventual rebound because people won't be able to guess correctly as to exactly when the international stock market will bounce back, which history has shown is almost always the case.

-- Where would you reallocate those assets?: It’s not a guarantee that the US stock market will necessarily perform better than the European/international stock market.
+: It's not a guarantee that the US stock market will necessarily perform better than the European/international stock market.
 The markets move in ways that are not always obvious and events in one area can also cause ripple effects in another area.

-- You’re investing for the long term: In the long term, you want to have global exposure to the stock market and make sure you’re diversified across regions.
-You shouldn’t give up that safety net of diversification because of short-term concerns and expose yourself to risk by putting all of your eggs in one basket.
+.
+You shouldn't give up that safety net of diversification because of short-term concerns and expose yourself to risk by putting all of your eggs in one basket.

 In 2011-2012, at the height of the sovereign debt crisis in Europe, many people thought it was wise to reduce their exposure to international stocks, and because they were unable to accurately predict the timing/duration of the subsequent rebound, they missed out on significant gains (again, see the historical chart above) and lowered the value of their portfolios.

 Human Interest: Technology vs. human behavior